ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 **Coding Challenge:** This is a two part challenge:

 1. Write the code for both of the test cases above.
-1. Write the code that satisfies the test.
+1. Write the code that satisfies the tests.

 ### Create an Auth Mock